-Put the pork butt directly on the grill grates and insert a internal meat thermometer.
-Cook until the temperature reads 160℉, about 3-4 hours.
+Put the pork butt directly on the grill grate and insert an internal meat thermometer.
+Cook until the temperature reads 160℉, about 3 to 4 hours.

-For the Coleslaw: In a large bowl, combine cabbage, carrots, and the apple.
+For the Coleslaw: In a large bowl, combine cabbage, carrots and grated apple.
 In a second bowl, combine the remaining slaw ingredients and stir well to make the sauce.
-Pour the sauce into the sliced and diced goodness and mix the lot together until creamy and delicious.
+Pour the sauce into the sliced and diced goodness and mix together until creamy and delicious.

 After the pork has rested, remove from the foil.
 Discard any excess fat, then shred with 2 forks and remove the bone.

-Transfer the pulled pork to a serving platter, pour over any juices from the foil, then top with a nice hit of finishing salt.
+Transfer the pulled pork to a serving platter, pouring over any juices from the foil, then top with a nice hit of finishing salt.

-Build your incredible pulled pork sandwiches on toasted brioche buns with a generous portion of pork, coleslaw, Traeger BBQ sauce, pickles, and your favorite hot sauce.
+Build your incredible pulled pork sandwiches on toasted brioche buns with a generous portion of pork, coleslaw, Traeger 'Que BBQ sauce, pickles and your favorite hot sauce.
 Enjoy!

 Read recipe notes submitted by our community or add your own notes.